cyrus-and/chrome-page-graph/README.md

 Description
 ------------

-This PoC exploits the [`initiator`] field of the [Network.requestWillBeSent] of the [Chrome Debugging Protocol] to build a *dependency graph* of the objects loaded by a tab during a certain time interval.
+This PoC exploits the [`initiator`] field of the [Network.requestWillBeSent] event exposed by the [Chrome Debugging Protocol] to build a *dependency graph* of the objects loaded by a tab during a certain time interval.

 Each node represents an HTTP object and it is thus identified by its URL.
 The color of the nodes denotes the object type: image, style sheet, etc.